senank/Naptha/README.md

 For next steps:
-- Setting up a CICD workflow/functions that check if field exists, if not create else track customField ID for Applications in Ashby
+- Setting up a CICD workflow/functions that
+  - check if field exists, if not create else track customField ID for Applications in Ashby
+  - sets up application on server on new push
 - Optimize agent
   - Prompt engineering/refinement of process
   - Quality checks